Event Stream¶

 returned data:

-: a comma-separated list of RPSL object classes
+sources: a comma-separated list of source namesobject_classes: a comma-separated list of RPSL object classes

 Without parameters, all objects are returned.